pythonarcade/arcade/doc/examples/sprite_csv_map.rst

 .. _sprite_csv_map:

-Work with a csv map
+Work with a CSV map
 ===================

 .. image:: sprite_csv_map.png
     :width: 600px
-    :height: 600px
     :align: center
     :alt: Screenshot of using a larger map exported by tiled in a csv format.